madhurisarda/moviesApplication/README.md

   * the release date
   * the imdb rating
   * the original title
-* you can see the details of the selected movie such as:
+* You can see the details of the selected movie such as:
   * the poster
   * the title
   * the storyline